The journey from Ben Nevis to the Isle of Skye could be seen as part 2 of our Scotland honeymoon road trip.

 To note: much of our honeymoon in Scotland was spent wild-camping.
 However, like all van loos, ours needs emptying every two or three days.
 This seemed like a good place to stay and we also got rid of the waste water and topped up the fresh tank too.

-RELATED CONTENT: If you’re heading to Scotland make sure you get a copy of Martin Dorey’s excellent ‘Take the Slow Road – Scotland’.
+RELATED CONTENT: If you’re touring Scotland by motorhome or campervan make sure you get a copy of Martin Dorey’s excellent ‘Take the Slow Road – Scotland’.
 Read our review of the book and how it helped us find some amazing places.

 The magic of Skye